 1. Undergraduate GPA Requirement of 3.0 or greater.

 - If your undergraduate GPA is 3.0 or greater, you can apply for matriculation, which admits you as a graduate degree student to earn a MA degree.

-- If you do not have a 3.0, you can apply for non-matriculated status, which allows you to take up to 12 credits of graduate courses at which point you may apply for matriculation as long as your GPA through 12 credits is at least a 3.0.
+- If your GPA is well under a 3.0 you can apply for non-matriculated status, which allows you to take up to 12 credits of graduate courses at which point you may apply for matriculation as long as your GPA through 12 credits is at least a 3.0.

 - U.S. Institutions: All transcripts should be mailed directly to the Office of Graduate Admissions.
 Transcript must be received from every previously attended post-secondary college/university.
 All transcripts must be official, and dated within the past six months.